MicrosoftDocs/powerbi-docs/articles/powerbi-developer-content-pack-authoring.md

 The modelling will also affect how well Q&A can provide results for your customers.
 Ensure you add synonyms to commonly used columns and that your columns are properly named in the [queries](#queries).

 ### Additional data model tips
--	All value columns have formatting applied (note: types should bethat applyied in the Query)
+-	All value columns have formatting applied (note: types should be applied in the Query)
 -	All measures have formatting applied
 -	Default Summarization is set.
 Especially "Do Not Summarize", when applicable (for unique values for example)
 -	Data Category has been set, when applicable